Understanding attrition in New York State public education

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Mabogoane, Thabo Walter, "Understanding attrition in New York State public education" (2003).
 Social Science - Dissertations.
-Paper 28.
+28.